Repopulation of wolves in California: Initial entry

-First resident packs

-The Shasta Pack was the first resident pack in more than a century, due to the presence of five pups in 2015.
-Living in Siskiyou County, just south of the Oregon–California border, the pack's breeding pair came from the same pack as OR-7, making them his siblings.
-Officials with CDFW said they believe the two adult wolves migrated into the state from southern Oregon when the department released a photo taken by a trail camera in 2015.
+The Shasta Pack was the first resident pack in the state in more than a century, due to the presence of five pups in 2015.
+They lived in Siskiyou County, just south of the Oregon–California border.
+The pack's alpha female came from the same pack as OR-7, the two wolves being siblings.
+The CDFW confirmed the wolves had established territory in California with footage from a trail camera in 2015.
+Biologists believed the two adult wolves migrated into the state from southern Oregon.
 One of the grown-up pups was found in northwestern Nevada in 2016, the first wolf verified in Nevada in nearly 100 years.
 They were involved in what was possibly the first modern predation in California when they may have killed a calf they ate in November 2015.
-Wolves are typically scavengers so it is common for a cow to die of disease and then the wolves come in.
-Ranchers would like the right to protect their livestock but penalties will be imposed for the killing, shooting, injuring, or taking of wolves in California.
+Wolves are typically scavengers so it is common for a cow to die of disease and then the wolves will come.
+Ranchers have argued for the right to protect their livestock, but penalties will be imposed for the killing, shooting, injuring, or taking of wolves in California.
 The pack disappeared under unexplained circumstances.